xvik/guice-persist-orient/README.md

 which will allow to select proper connection (object if Model is mapped entity).

 You may use as many generics as you need.
-Any repository hierarchy depth will be correctly resolved, so you can even use composition mixins, which wil simply combine commonly used generics:
+Any repository hierarchy depth will be correctly resolved, so you can even use composition mixins, which wil simply combine commonly used mixins:

 ```java
 public interface RepositoryBase<T> extends Mixin1<T>, Mixin2<T> {}
 ```

-Note that you don't need to set ProvidedBy annotation on generics, because it's just interfaces and they are not used separately.
+Note that you don't need to set ProvidedBy annotation on mixins, because it's just interfaces and they are not used as repository instances.

 ##### Delegate mixins